 But why is this modern-day issue requires a lot more attention than it usually gets and why it snowballs into a serious problem if unaddressed?

-The issue with being stuck in life (or any aspect of it) usually does not becomes obvious in its initial stages and it follows the whole process of what can be best referred to as a Software Development Life Cycle (SDLC): Initially, this feeling faces the resistance of procrastination, the eternal thought process of “I will do it from Tomorrow” and denial, the pseudo-state of mind which says it’s Ok.
+The issue with being stuck in life (or any aspect of it) usually does not become obvious in its initial stages and it follows the whole process of what can be best referred to as a Software Development Life Cycle (SDLC): Initially, this feeling faces the resistance of procrastination, the eternal thought process of “I will do it from Tomorrow” and denial, the pseudo-state of mind which says it’s Ok.

 These two very strong emotions cast their shadow on you not acknowledging you are stuck in life until deep scars are embedded in your system and then you feel helpless and are actually stuck!

 The solution to what to do when your life seems to have come to a screeching halt is rooted in exactly what we avoid doing while being in that state!
 We tend to avoid talking to people about the actual problem rather than talking to feel miserable, how everyone’s life is going as per plan while you are left behind.
-We stop reading books, appreciating positive actions happening around us, being hopeful for a better tomorrow, even forgetting why we are doing what we are doing now, drowning in self-doubt, cursing that nothing good will ever happen to me!
+We stop reading books, appreciating positive actions happening around us, being hopeful for a better tomorrow, even forgetting why we are doing what we are doing now, drowning in self-doubt, and cursing that nothing good will ever happen to us!

 Imagining a gloomy picture?
 The Aggregation of Marginal Gains is the ointment to this inflammation.